 IDIOM: People used a big tub filled with hot water to bathe their whole family in.
 The man of the house bathed first, followed by other men and boys, then the women, and finally the children.
 Babies were last in line to be bathed.
 By then the water in the tub was so dirty that you might actually lose one in it.–Hence the saying, “Don’t throw out the baby with the Bath water!”
 True or False?

-- ANSWER: This proverb did in fact originate in the 1500s.
-‘Throw the baby out with the bath water’ is a German proverb and the earliest printed reference to it, in Thomas Murner’s satirical work “Narrenbeschwörung (Appeal to Fools),” dates from 1512.
+- ANSWER: This proverb did, in fact, originate in the 1500s.
+‘Throw the baby out with the bathwater’ is a German proverb and the earliest printed reference to it, in Thomas Murner’s satirical work “Narrenbeschwörung (Appeal to Fools),” dates from 1512.
 It’s true meaning:

 IDIOM: Most people bathed only yearly, in May.
 Hence, most couples married in June while they still smelled pretty good.–However, because they were already starting to smell, Brides carried a bouquet of flowers to hide their body odor.
 Hence the custom today of carrying a bouquet when getting married.
 True or False?

 - ANSWER: According to the Huffington Post, during the 15th century, people took their yearly baths in May and would generally get married in June.
 Just to be safe, brides carried bouquets to mask the smell of body odor.
 You will find this reason repeatedly if you research the tradition behind the bride carrying a bouquet.
-Another old and popular custom for carrying a bouquet, was to ward of evil spirits.
+Another old and popular custom for carrying a bouquet was to ward off evil spirits.
 However, from About.com: …there were many opportunities for medieval people to cleanse their bodies.
 Thus, the prospect of going a full month without washing, and then appearing at her wedding with a bouquet of flowers to hide her stench, is not something a medieval bride was likely to consider any more than a modern bride would.
 And, from history-magazine.com: There is no evidence that June was a popular month to get married until the last 100 years.
 FALSE.